robinje/multi-user-dungeon/README.md

 You will need to have an AWS account to deploy the server.
 You can sign up for an account [here](https://aws.amazon.com/).

-You will neen AWS credentials for that account which have sufficient permissions to create the Cognito user pool, and the IAM policies and roles.
+You will need AWS credentials for that account which have sufficient permissions to create the Cognito user pool, and the IAM policies and roles.

 Run the `./scripts/deploy_cognito.py` script to create the Cognito instace and the IAM policies and roles, it will also generate the `config.json` file that is needed to run the server.